ibokuri/libvmm/CONTRIBUTING.md

 than not, a revision list is what you'll want.
 See the [Resources](#resources) section for more information on revision lists.

 And now you know how to send patches!
-As a bonus, I'll also show you how to do some common things when working with patches:
+As a bonus, here is how to do some common patch-related things:

 * Version numbers  —  After review, you may be asked to fix up or add things to your patch (perhaps there's conflicts).
 If you find yourself in this